 The standard that an AV technology be "safer than a human driver" (the Safety Proposition) as a condition to initial deployment at scale appears often in the AV discourse.
 As examples, Daniel Kahneman, a Nobel prize winning behavioral economist, noted that, with respect to AV technology: "[b]eing a lot safer than people is not going to be enough.
-The factor by which they have to be more safe than humans is really very high."
-The German Ethics Code states that the primary goal of AV technology ought to be the promotion of safety and an overall positive balance of benefits against burdens.
-His appears to be the standard that the National Highway Traffic Safety Administration would apply if it produces substantive regulations.
-New York City's AV regulation uses a "better than a human driver" standard.
-Though it is not itself a safety standard, J3016:2014 used a "better than a human driver" concept to describe the standard for a high automation system to restore a vehicle to a minimum risk condition as "with at least the level of performance that could be
+The factor by which they have to be more safe than humans is really very high."93 The German Ethics Code states that the primary goal of AV technology ought to be the promotion of safety and an overall positive balance of benefits against burdens.94 This appears to be the standard that the National Highway Traffic Safety Administration would apply if it produces substantive regulations.95 New York City's AV regulation uses a driver would be a better goal than average human driver, and consistent with standards to test some other automotive systems.
+See, e.g., ISO 26262:2018 Part 12, Annex C.4 (measuring positive risk balance for motorcycles with reference to expert drivers rather than average drivers).

-92. A middling choice of deployment at a 3 rating, or even perhaps a 2 rating, would conflict with public expectations that AV technology will achieve a significant safety improvement and not be merely value neutral.
+92 A middling choice of deployment at a 3 rating, or even perhaps a 2 rating, would conflict with public expectations that AV technology will achieve a significant safety improvement and not be merely value neutral.
 It is not realistic that an AV company would announce a goal of the status quo level of safety.